PROJECTData-to-Action Campaign for Parenting Students

 • Publications and Events

-• More than 5.4 million college students in the United States have children, representing nearly a quarter of undergraduate students and nearly a third of graduate students.
+• More than 4 million college students in the United States have children, representing nearly one in five undergraduate students and over a quarter of graduate students.
 But despite this group’s large size, an absence of data about their characteristics, experiences, and outcomes at the student level renders them nearly invisible.

 In 2021, Oregon and Illinois passed legislation requesting that colleges collect data on students’ parenting status.
 Other states and college systems have followed suit, either through legislative or administrative action.
-Discussions have also begun about the possibility of collecting parenting status through the federal Integrated Postsecondary Education Data System.
+Discussions are underway about the possibility of collecting parenting status through the federal Integrated Postsecondary Education Data System.

 It is difficult to prioritize a population we cannot see.
 The slogan for the campaign for the Oregon student-parent data collection bill was, “When you are invisible, so are your problems.”

 The Data-to-Action Campaign for Parenting Students aims to inform, guide, and steward the implementation of parenting status data collection.
-We hope to identify standards of practice and strategies to overcome challenges as the process is field tested.
+We are identifying standards of practice and strategies to overcome challenges as the process is field tested.
 These insights can inform data collection strategies across other colleges, college systems, and states, as well as in federal policymaking.

 Why does student-parent data collection matter?